Static Spherical Vacuum Solution to Bumblebee Gravity with Time-like VEVs: Solution for bumblebee gravity with VEV

 so when $\ell>0$ and $\ell\neq 2$, $\rho=R_s$ is its singularity, and when $\ell<4$ and $\ell\neq 2$, $\rho=0$ is its singularity.
 When $\ell=2$, this solution degenerates into the flat space-time, just the same as the case discussed in Sec.~\ref{sec:Constantb}.
 When $\ell\rightarrow 0$, we return to the extremal Reissner–Nordstr{\"o}m black hole solution discussed above.

 The Einstein tensor for the solution \eq{eq:sol2} is

 where

 Still, when $0\leq \ell\leq2$, the metric satisfies the DEC, WEC, NEC, NDEC, and SEC.
-It is noteworthy that this is also the sufficient condition for the ADM mass \eq{eq:admmass} to be non-negative.
+It is noteworthy that this is also a sufficient condition for the ADM mass \eq{eq:admmass} to be non-negative.

-From the solutions \eq{eq:sol1} and \eq{eq:sol2}, we know that there is no Schwarzschild-like solution when the bumblebee field obtains a time-like VEV as $b=\sqrt{2/\kappa}$.
+From the solutions \eq{eq:sol1} and \eq{eq:sol2}, we know that there is no Schwarzschild-like solution when the bumblebee field obtains a time-like VEV as $b=\sqrt{2/\kappa}$ in the Class I cases.